POOYASP2/iss-notes/Firewall.md

 **Q -** What are the characteristics of a whitelisting policy in firewalls?

 > 1. Because firewall opens only a few kinds of communications, this provides higher security.
+> 2. Difficult to manage, especially when users to get used to free connectivity.
+This needs to explain why something is no longer permitted.
+> 3. It is recommended.

+**Q -** What are the characteristics of a BlackListing policy in firewalls?

+> 1. Easier to manage.
+> 2. Lower security.
+> 3. determine what the problem is and then prevent that problem and forbidding that traffic.